krishna-s-koyyalamudi/The-Hunt/docs/sprintplanning.md

 * Implement- Whenever the user gets an invite - He/She has the option to explicitly decline.
 * Design-The designer provides a UNIQUE Quest name among all quests
 * Implement-The designer provides a UNIQUE Quest name among all quests
+* Cypress test for Login page
+* Cypress test for competition page
+* Cypress test for the Create Team page
 * Cypress test for User can serve as a designer of the quest they create.
 * Cypress test for the quest page
+* Cypress test for clues page